UBC-MDS/ds-toolbox/chapters/en/slides/module2/module2_00.md

 In this module you will learn how to

 1. Use the shell to navigate the computer’s filesystem
-2. Creating new files and directories
+2. Create new files and directories
 3. Move, copy, and delete files and directories
 4. Use "wildcards"
 5. Define and distinguish between absolute file paths and relative file paths